l1ght000/M_Buria_StarWarsAjax/readme.md

 The Star Wars API (SWAPI) is a free-to-use API that provides data about the Star Wars universe.
 No authentication is required.
 API documentation can be found at: https://swapi.dev/documentation

 ## Credits
-Star Wars Character Filmography was created by [Your Name].
+Star Wars Character Filmography was created by Buria Mykyta.
 Special thanks to SWAPI for providing the data used in this project.

 ## Disclaimer